azank1/MLTPI/README.md

+# © 2025 azank1 / Neuronet.
+All Rights Reserved.

  Medium-Term Probabilistic Indicator (MTPI)

 **MLTPI** is a modular, ML-powered signal engineering framework that evolves multi-indicator trading strategies based on statistical behavior and optimized portfolio logic.